 fruits = {"type": "sweert", "name": "orange"}

-Using Python reserved keywords improperly can also result in syntax errors.
+Using such keywords improperly can also result in syntax issues.
 Keywords are reserved words that have special meanings.

 Example: